 - Pasir Timbul is 20-30 minutes from major tourists spots like Wasai Island or Arborek village.

-- Most lodges in Raja Ampat would be able to arrange a trip to Pasir Timbul for you.
+- Most lodges in Raja Ampat would be able to arrange a trip to Pasir Timbul island for you.

 - Most sand islands are visible during the low tide, so do check with your lodge for the right time to visit.
 Visiting during high tide would keep the sand islands hidden, though you can still appreciate them from the comfort of your boat.